Foam Rolling for Runners: Pre- and Post-Run Guide

 If you're still figuring out the [timing of foam rolling around workouts](/blog/foam-rolling-before-or-after-workout-what-works-best), that guide breaks down the research on when foam rolling gives the best results for different types of exercise.

-If you want to understand what foam rolling actually does at the tissue level, our myofascial release guide covers the science.
+To understand what foam rolling does at the tissue level, our [myofascial release guide](/blog/myofascial-release-with-a-foam-roller-what-it-actually-does) covers the science.